rifaideen/humhub-modules-album/README.md

 - Auto post to wall.
 - Show album in beautiful layout.
 - Auto create folder to save albums.
+- Clean Url

+### Minimal Requirements

+- php 5.4+
+- humhub v-0.10.1 with url's in path format.

+### Disclaimer

+- Use at your own risk.

 ### Status